MicrosoftDocs/learn/learn-pr/azure/arm-test/includes/powershell/3-exercise-whatif-powershell.md

     PS C:\>
     ```

-1. Navigate back to the open browser you used earlier, and verify that there were 2 successful deployment.
+1. **Verify deployment**.
+Navigate back to the open browser you used earlier, and verify that there were 2 successful deployment.

-    1. The first one you deployed
+    - The first one you deployed.
-    1. The complete one that removed all resources, and the VNet is no longer there.
+    - The complete one that removed all resources, and the VNet is no longer there.

    :::image type="content" source="../../media/3-portal-deployment-complete-details.png" alt-text="Azure portal interface for the complete deployment with VNet resource no longer listed." border="true":::